david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Video_Analytics_Tutorial.md

 This exercise asks you to combine the knowledge you've learned in the previous tutorials to create your own pipeline using a face detection model.
 Feel free to review previous material, such as the [OpenVINO Samples Guide](../README.md) or the [OpenVINO Overview](../OpenVINO_Overview.md)

 1. Download a video with faces from Pexels.
-2. Select a suitable face detection model (download if necessary)
+2. Select a suitable face detection model (download if necessary).
 2. Update environment variables to point to the new video, model, and associated json file.
 3. Run the new pipeline using the `gst-launch-1.0` command.
-4. Add another element (either age-gender or emotion) to the above pipeline and run it.
+4. Add another element (either age-gender or emotion) for classification to the above pipeline and run it.

 </details>